 - Social isolation.
 Addiction can lead to social isolation, which can worsen mental health issues.
 People with addiction may lose relationships with friends and family, and this can lead to feelings of loneliness and depression.

 - Trauma.
-Addiction can be a way of coping with traumatic experiences, and substance use can worsen symptoms of post-traumatic stress disorder (PTSD).
+Addiction can be a way of coping with traumatic experiences, and substance use can worsen its symptoms.

 - Stress.
 Addiction can lead to financial, legal and employment problems, which can cause a lot of stress, adding to the problem of mental health.

 Addiction is considered a mental illness by many experts and organizations, including the American Medical Association (AMA), the American Psychiatric Association (APA) and the World Health Organization (WHO).